sagar2414/X509-Certificate-Validation/README.md

 2. Check for pre-requisite checklist
 3. Execute the test using maven command given below

+**Note** :

+	I have added Github actions workflow, but as per Github rules, it can only be triggered by Owners and collaborators, so I have triggered and kept few execution results.
+Please review latest Actions in the same repository, triggered for the execution results.

 #Maven command
 	mvn clean compile
 	mvn test